 Vehicle Forfeiture And DWI In Minnesota

-When Is A Vehicle Subject to Forfeiture of the Motor Vehicle
+When Is A Vehicle Subject to Forfeiture in Minnesota?

 1) The current offense is the 3rd offense within 10 years and the driver is now charged with DWI or test refusal.
 (Second Degree DWI).